zephyrproject-rtos/zephyr/samples/microkernel/benchmark/footprint/README.txt

 -------
 This configuration does NOT produce any output.
 To observe its operation, invoke it using gdb and observe that:
-- the kernel's timer ISR & K_swapper increment "K_LowTime" on a regular basis
+- the kernel's timer ISR & _k_server increment "K_LowTime" on a regular basis
 - nano_cpu_idle() is invoked by the idle task each time K_LowTime is incremented

 regular